-Integrity College of Health, Inc., 1460 North Lake Avenue, Suite 102, Pasadena, CA 91104 is approved to operate by ABHES and the Bureau for Private Postsecondary Education pursuant to California Education Code §94800.
-The Bureau's licensure means that the institution and its operation comply with the standards established.
+Integrity College of Health, Inc., 1460 North Lake Avenue, Suite 102, Pasadena, CA 91104 is a private institution approved to operate by the Bureau for Private Postsecondary Education (BPPE) pursuant to California Education Code §94800.
+The Bureau's licensure means that the institution and its operation comply with the standards established under the law for occupational instruction by private postsecondary educational institutions.
 An institution must renew its license every three years and is subject to continuing review.